-When we decided we wanted to do a beadboard ceiling in our sunroom, I think I kind of just envision walking into Home Depot, strolling down the beadboard ceiling aisle, and loading up our cart.
+When we decided we wanted to do a wood planked ceiling in our sunroom, I think I kind of just envision walking into Home Depot, strolling down the beadboard ceiling aisle, and loading up our cart.
 Piece of cake.
 Easy as pie.
 Insert third dessert related idiom here.

 Well, turns out there are lots of options for achieving the beadboard look.
 Historically, beadboard was made up of individual tongue-and-groove planks – kinda like a hardwood floor.
 Except between each board is a little ridge or indentation, aka the “bead.”
 Just look at this assortment of choices…